-Western poison ivy is a plant that grows all over Minnesota, including the areas that we serve at Mulberrys Garment Care with dry cleaning and laundry services.
+Poison ivy is a plant that grows in many parts of the United States, and warmer weather tends to be the time when most people encounter this treacherous plant.
 Roughly 85% of Americans are allergic to poison ivy, meaning that a simple brush by the plant in your yard, on a hike, when camping, or just when you happen to be near some wild growth, can lead to weeks of painful and itchy rashes.

 For those who are allergic to poison ivy, contact with the plant can cause a rash, blisters, redness, or general skin irritation.
 A poison ivy rash is caused by exposure to a specific oil that the poison ivy plant makes, called urushiol.
 This oil is very sticky; it attaches to your skin, hair, pet’s fur, and clothing.
 If you properly clean your body, you’ll begin the process of ridding yourself of the rash.
 However, if you touch the clothing before it has been properly cleaned (or better yet, dry cleaned to ensure total removal of the urushiol).
 You may be interested in learning how to wash poison ivy clothes so that you don’t accidentally start the process all over again.
 Read ahead to find useful steps for washing clothes with poison ivy & more.

 (Learn more about poison ivy and poison oak on the FDA website at https://www.fda.gov/consumers/consumer-updates/outsmarting-poison-ivy-and-other-poisonous-plants)